 5. Motivational issues

-Some patients make appointments with therapy providers when they are feeling particularly down, overwhelmed, or in need of help.
+Some patients make appointments with therapy providers when they feel particularly down, overwhelmed, or need help.

-Unfortunately, there’s usually a delay between the time that the patient is seeking treatment and the time when they are scheduled to meet with a provider.
-During this period, their condition may change — sometimes dramatically.
+Unfortunately, there’s usually a delay between the time the patient is seeking treatment and when they are scheduled to meet with a provider.
+During this period, their condition may change—sometimes dramatically.

 Come the day of their appointment, they may feel like they no longer need to speak to a therapist.
 But this can, of course, be an unhealthy decision to make.

-Nevertheless, many patients will choose to cancel or simply skip their appointment if they no longer feel motivated to seek the treatment they originally felt was necessary.
-Your practice can help diminish these instances by communicating with your patient about the benefits — both immediate and long term — of attending.
+Nevertheless, many patients will choose to cancel or simply skip their appointment if they are no longer motivated to seek the treatment they felt was necessary.
+Your practice can help diminish these instances by communicating with your patient about the immediate and long-term benefits of attending.